 Parents and guardians of young people aged under 25 who have an Education, Health and Care Plan (EHCP) and who have been identified as a close contact of a positive Covid-19 case may still qualify for a Test and Trace Support Payment if required to stay at home to provide care.

-The government has announced a new financial package to support and enforce self-isolation.
+The government has announced a financial package to support and enforce self-isolation.

-In some circumstances, if you are required by law to self-isolate from the 28 of September you may be supported by a payment of £500, payable from Rugby Borough Council.
+In some circumstances, if you are required by law to self-isolate, you may be supported by a payment of £500, payable from Rugby Borough Council.

 Information about the scheme

 Who can get the Test and Trace Support Payment?

 To get the Test and Trace Support Payment, you must be:

 - asked to self-isolate by NHS Test and Trace either because they’ve tested positive for coronavirus or have recently been in close contact with someone who has tested positive